Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 The thought about struggling with your mortality is so hard.
 I’ve gotten the worst diagnosis.

-The other thing is we’re two years from my diagnosis.
-Honestly, I could have had pretty much like six months and I’m better than I was when I started off.
+The other thing is we’re 2 years from my diagnosis.
+Honestly, I could have had pretty much like 6 months, and I’m better than I was when I started off.

 You never know what treatment is going to come up.
 You never know what new thing will happen, so just keep plugging away at it.
 I guess that’s all.
 That’s a very heavy topic for me to think about.